chobolife/study_english/bread_barbershop/Season_1/Episode_01_Best_Cupcake.md

 > - Hey, what gives?

+> - That huge head is an easy target.
 > - It's visible from space.

+> - What's that?
 > - Is that what the kids are wearing these days?

 > - Bread Barber?